 While the hotel can get a bit loud, especially in areas facing the pool, it get high marks from families with teenagers, like this Texas parent with two daughters age 15 and 17:

 One word "WOW!"
 My group loved it!
 We splurged for a club room.
 My teenagers liked the club lounge... allowing them to pop in for food whenever they wanted.
 The beds were super comfortable, soft instead of firm mattresses.
 The pool was a big hit with the girls.
 We all liked the convenience of being so close to walk to the parks.

 Strengths and Weaknesses

-Strengths: Shortest walk to Universal Studios; pool; on-site dining options, glitzy lobby Weaknesses: Expensive dining, hallways and rooms need paint, carpet and better lighting; extra charges for parking and internet
+Strengths: Shortest walk to Universal Studios; pool; on-site dining options, glitzy lobby Weaknesses: Expensive dining; extra charge for parking

 Hard Rock Hotel Dining

 - The Kitchen (Table Service)